acwstudio/nginx-reverse-proxy-ssl-local/README.md

     external: true
 ```

 > **reverse-net** network is external.
-You have to use it in your nginx services are behind the proxy.
+You have to use it in your nginx services behind the proxy.

 - **etc/nginx/nginx.conf** file is a root config one.